SaralTayal123/418_project/README.md

 # OMPRRT: Open-MP based rapidly exploring random trees
 ### *(pronounced Ompert.
 Like Robert with Omp.)*

+## Final Report

+The final report is available at the 'Final_report.pdf' file in the root of the repository.

+Our presentation is available here as an unlisted YouTube video: https://youtu.be/GD27k0zCJVk

 ## Milestone Report

 So far we have gotten our implementation of RRT an d RRT* working in serial execution.
 We have also developed a method for storing our graphs and the best path it takes in a standard data format.
 We have also started work on a web based visualizer for the graph to help us visually debug/demonstrate an optimal path and the statespace that the algorithm has found.